Develop-X/AWS/AWS Certified Solutions Architect/00_Exam Blueprint.md

   - Web Identity Federation - assign roles to users who have open id providers using (STS)Security Token Service

 ### Amazon VPC
+- How do we secure our networking Infra in cloud?
+The key to this is VPC , which can be used to carve out private ip addresses fror our instances.
 - Virtual Private Cloud
 - organize VPC into subnets , which are subnetworks of private IP addresses
 - Within our VPC we use subnet groups and ACLs to decide who can talk to whom